 How digital technologies like virtual reality will reshape the water industry

-Digital technologies are already helping Australian water utilities boost efficiency and performance, says GHD's new digital transformation and growth expert.
+Digital technologies like virtual reality are already helping Australian water utilities boost efficiency and performance, says GHD's new digital transformation and growth expert.

 Kumar Parakala has been appointed to the newly created role of Global Leader – Digital at GHD Advisory after the acquisition of his business transformation consultancy, Technova.

-“Data analytics, cloud, mobility, virtual reality and location intelligence are transforming the way businesses operate
+“Data analytics, cloud, mobility, virtual reality and location intelligence are transforming the way businesses operate,” Parakala said.

 “Let's say there is going to be an extreme weather event; data analytics can help professionals in the water industry plan and mitigate those risks in a realistic manner so that when that event really happens, they're able to act effectively and efficiently.”